TomasHubelbauer/open-source-encore-2023-05-25-liquid-js/README.md

-# Open Source Encore: LiquidJS
+# Open Source Encore: LiquidJS Jekyll filter support improvement contributions

 Through my work on my website, <hubelbauer.net>, I've come to learn more about Jekyll, Liquid and other stuff one should know when looking to use GitHub Pages,